-We complete an annual Safeguarding Audit tool to regularly assess the safeguarding in our school and identify areas of good practice as well as areas for improvement.
-We submit this to Wellspring Academy Trust and also use this as our evidence to annually respond to the LSCP on the compliance of safeguarding in our school.
-We use a buddy system to complete a 'check and challenge' conversation with a partner school and use this opportunity to identify and share good practice and support each other.
+We use the Wellspring Academy Trust Safeguarding Audit Tool which allows us to regularly assess the safeguarding in our school and identify areas of good practice as well as areas for improvement.
+We use this as our evidence to annually respond to the LSCP on the compliance of safeguarding in our school.